nimona/go-nimona/README.md

 ---

-__WARNING__: Nimona is still in its very early stages of design and development and stay like this for a while.
+__WARNING__: Nimona is still in its very early stages of design and development and will stay like this for a while.
-Documentation is currently non existent but should start slowly poping up as the various design decisions mature.
+Documentation is currently non existent but should start slowly popping up as the various design decisions mature.

 ---